tonan/bjc/README.md

   ./bin/build_demo.sh 0.2.1 RobCo scarolan_sa 4 'Sean Carolan' 'Solutions Architects'
   ```

-3. Log onto your stack's workstation and get your demo on!
+3. Log onto your stack's workstation
     * The IP is listed under your stack's outputs in the AWS CloudFormation Management Console.
     * Workstation credentials are pinned in #chef-demo-project.

+4. Run the "start me up" script on the desktop and get your demo on!
+    * This is the script that can take 10+ minutes to complete
     * Report any issues you find here:  [https://waffle.io/chef-cft/bjc](https://waffle.io/chef-cft/bjc)

 ---